- SQL Tutorial

 SQL - SELECT Query

-The SQL SELECT statement is used to fetch the data from a database table which returns this data in the form of a result table.
-These result tables are called result-sets.
+The SQL SELECT Statement is used to fetch the data from a database table which returns this data in the form of a table.
+These tables are called result-sets.

 Syntax

-The basic syntax of the SELECT statement is as follows −
+The basic syntax of the SELECT Query is as follows −

 SELECT column1, column2, columnN FROM table_name;

 Here, column1, column2... are the fields of a table whose values you want to fetch.
-If you want to fetch all the fields available in the field, then you can use the following syntax.
+If you want to fetch all the columns available in a table, then you can use the following syntax −

 SELECT * FROM table_name;